-If you live in an area with foraging deer, you've likely watched some of your plants experience browse.
-But before you give up on gardening altogether, try making your yard less appealing to deer by choosing plants that deer find less desirable.
+If you live in an area with foraging deer, you've likely watched some of your plants be eaten by deer.
+Before you give up on gardening, try making your yard less appealing to deer by choosing plants that deer do not like as much.

-It's important to remember that unless you build a very tall fence, there is no such thing as a deer-proof garden.
+It's important to note that unless you build a tall fence, there is no such thing as a deer-proof garden.
 Deer will eat anything if they are hungry enough, and they can adapt and eat plants that are considered 'resistant'.
-However, deer do have their favorites, and they're more attracted to places where their preferred food is easily available.
+That being said, deer do have their favorites, and they're more attracted to places where their preferred food is easy to get to.

 In general, deer prefer: